wgslr/single-binary-spa/README.md

-Proof of concept of a React app served by a Rust server, deployed as a single binary.
+Template for a React app served by a Rust server, deployed as a single binary.

+Based on the axum example provided by [rust-embed](https://git.sr.ht/~pyrossh/rust-embed/tree/master/item/examples/axum-spa).